-The Posthumus Research Masters Courses are open to students pursuing a Research Master in either History or a discipline similar such Economics. as Sociology.
-Anthropology, or Geography.
-Advanced students who are not enrolled in a Research Master programme but who do have PhD plans can also apply.
-These students should, however, be recommended by the contact person at their page). institution (see The next courses are complementary, but can also be followed separately. successfully Graduates who have engaged in Posthumus network are highly qualified to apply for a PhD position in economic or social history.
+The Posthumus Research Masters Courses are open to students pursuing a Research Master in either History or a discipline Economics.
+Sociology. similar such as Anthropology, or Geography, Advanced students who are not enrolled in a Research Master programme but who do have PhD plans can also apply.
+These students should, however, be recommended by the contact person at their page). institution (see next The courses are complementary, but can also be followed separately. who successfully Graduates have engaged in the Posthumus network are highly gualified to apply for a PhD position in economic or social history.